mwojnars/hypertag/docs/index.md

 </table>
 ```

-Note that there can only be one _body_ attribute in a hypertag; it must be the first one
+There can only be one _body_ attribute in a hypertag; it must be the first one
 on the list; it can be missing (then the tag is _void_ and its
 occurrences must have empty body); and it can have arbitrary name: we suggest _@body_
 if there is no other meaningful alternative...